FREQUENTLY ASKED QUESTIONS

 Q. Who is eligible to apply to LSC?

-A. Any current student from UCL, KCL, and LSE at any level of academic study is eligible to apply to LSC.
+A. Any current student from UCL, KCL, and LSE at any level of academic study is eligible to apply to LSC Term 1/2 projects.
+For summer term projects, students from UCL, KCL, LSE, Imperial, Oxford and Cambridge are eligible to apply.

-Q. I am a recent graduate of UCL / LSE / KCL, can I still apply to LSC?
+Q. I am a recent graduate of the aforementioned schools, can I still apply to LSC?

 Q. Can I apply to both a consultant and lead consultant role?
 Are there any downsides in doing so?